Meilisearch v1.14 is here ✨ Read more on our blog

 Data cleansing & preprocessing

-• Keyword Search: Requires robust data cleaning (e.g., using NLP tools to remove stopwords) to ensure accurate term matching.
+• Keyword Search: Requires robust data cleaning (e.g., Meilisearch includes native support for stop words, though manual configuration is required for full-text seatch) to ensure accurate term matching.

 • Semantic Search: Benefits from noise reduction and strategic text segmentation (chunking) to improve the quality of document embeddings.